rh-telco-tigers/NetSentinel/docs/configure-slack.md

 - Create a new Slack account or use an existing one.
 Ensure you have admin permissions to configure the required settings.
 You can get started at: [https://slack.com/get-started#/createnew](https://slack.com/get-started#/createnew).
+Once the account is setup create a slack workspace.
 - Once the slack account is setup navigate to [https://api.slack.com/apps](https://api.slack.com/apps)
   ![Create App](./images/slack/001-slack.png)